m2osw/snaplogger/README.md

         }
     }

-In this case, the `"state"` key changes depening on various parameters of yours.
+In this case, the `"state"` key changes depending on various parameters of yours.
 It would be complicated for you to maintain all the statuses of your app. for when a log message is to be generated (and you could be calling all sorts of sub-functions that have no clue of said state!)

 With the `map_diagnostic` you change the diagnostic message as you change your program state.
 Much more practical.
-There is no limit to the number of keps or the message (although you certainly want to limit both.)
+There is no limit to the number of maps or the message (although you certainly want to limit both.)

 When you use the `${diagnostic}`, all the keys are written by default (i.e. `state=normal,size=33,...`) You can setup your logger's format